 Covid-19 impact: Singapore's leading hotel chain working on 'Zero Revenue' forecast for next 15 months

-By Lee Kah Whye Singapore-based leading hospitality group RedDoorz is projecting a zero revenue budget for the next 15 months as COVID-19 pandemic continues to surge, paralysing the world economies and adversely affecting the hospital sector.
+S ingapore-based leading hospitality group RedDoorz is projecting a zero revenue budget for the next 15 months as COVID-19 pandemic continues to surge, paralyzing the world economies and adversely affecting the hospital sector.

 One of the largest budget hotel operators in Southeast Asia, RedDoorz made the announcement in a webinar hosted by Tech in Asia last week that it is implementing a "zero-revenue" scheme for at least the next 15 months and this started mid-March.
 "Profitability is not on the horizon.
 I think now it's more about survival, and we will go back to the path of profitability when things start to get normal," Amit Saberwal, the hospitality giant's founder and CEO was quoted as saying.